alex0000-ops/Cybersecurity-of-AI/pages/Data and model poisoning.md

   may still achieve a high accuracy rate during training and validation, albeit a misleading one.
-The attack tricks the model into thinking it is performing well because it is being tested on compromised data, which aligns with the incorrect associations it has learned.
+The attack tricks the model into thinking it is performing well because it is being tested on compromised data, which aligns with the incorrect associations it has learned.[zdroj](https://securing.ai/ai-security/label-flipping-ai/) -
--
 - ### Feature poisoning (Data Manipulation)
 -